-The Public Health Ontario Laboratory holds a drinking water testing license (Ministry of the Environment, Conservation and Parks (MECP)) for each testing site and drinking water tests, which are limited to the scope of testing, are accredited by the Canadian Association for Laboratory Accreditation Inc. (CALA) to ISO 17025.
+Each Public Health Ontario laboratory location holds a drinking water testing license from the Ministry of the Environment, Conservation and Parks (MECP), and drinking water tests limited to the individual laboratory’s scope of testing are accredited by the Canadian Association for Laboratory Accreditation Inc. (CALA) to the current version of ISO 17025.

 Results are reported to the individual indicated on the requisition and not released by fax.
 The results are available by:

-a) Mail: The report is sent to the name and address that appears on the requisition.
+- Mail: The report is sent to the name and mailing address that appears on the requisition.

-- Call 711 with your TTY device or follow the instructions provided by your telecommunications provider to call the Relay Service Operator.
+- Call 711 with a TTY device or follow the instructions provided by the telecommunications provider to call the Relay Service Operator.

 - Ask the operator call 1-877-723-3426 and press 1 for English.

-- Give them your barcode number and ask them to follow the prompts.
+- Give them the barcode number and ask them to follow the prompts.

-d) Electronic: A written request may be submitted to the PHO Laboratory Customer Service.
-Include the timeframe of the results you are looking for, the sample barcode(s) (if available) and the location of water source address (i.e., street address or lot and concession number, township/municipality, county and postal code).
+- Electronic: A written request may be submitted to the PHO laboratory Customer Service.
+Include the timeframe of the results you are looking for, the sample barcode(s) (if available) and the location of the water source address (i.e., street address or lot and concession number, township/municipality, country and postal code).

 - Health Canada.
 Canadian drinking water guidelines [Internet].
 Ottawa, ON: Government of Canada; 2022 [modified 2022 Nov 28; cited 2023 Sep 21].
 Available from: https://www.canada.ca/en/health-canada/services/environmental-workplace-health/water-quality/drinking-water/canadian-drinking-water-guidelines.html